Construction and Built Environment Task Group

-Construction is a significant industry in East Sussex.
+Construction and the built environment is a significant industry in East Sussex.
 With many small businesses and sole traders, jobs are 46% above the national average for the working population.

 The group includes local employers such as: